danabananarama/code-club/README.md

 ## TODO

-[x] Send a one packet file from the server to a client in response to a read request [ ] Handle ack messages without blowing up the server
+[x] Send a one packet file from the server to a client in response to a read
+    request
+[x] Handle ack messages without blowing up the server [ ] Confirm ack corresponds to last sent data